Harshith-03/AI-Powered-API-Rate-Limiter-and-Request-Optimizer/README.md

 - **AWS EC2**: Cloud service used for deploying the application.
 - **Git & GitHub**: Version control system and code hosting platform.

+## Files
+- **app.py**: Consists of an API request function using FastAPI, generates logs in a JSON file for the machine learning model to train on.
+- **train_model.py**: Checks content from the saved JSON file, reads the IP and Timestamp from each log to train the model on.
+The model used here is a simple rate limiting model, counts requests per IP.
+The model is saved as a pickle file.

 ## Installation

 ### Prerequisites